universedocs/Universe-Docs/README.md

 3. toolbar
 4. object controller

-## In progress / to do / done things:
+## In progress / to do / done things

 1. making every user interface editable using document
 2. If a title of a document renames all the refered places renames